UnionOfRAD/manual/en/models/creating-data-sources.md

 Once models understand the basic shape for your data, the next step is facilitating communication between the data source and its associated models.

-In Lithium, models ask the data source questions through [`Query` objects](http://li3.me/docs/lithium/data/model/Query), and the data source (typically) answers with one or more `Entity` objects, which are either a `Record` or a `Document`.
+In li3, models ask the data source questions through [`Query` objects](http://li3.me/docs/lithium/data/model/Query), and the data source (typically) answers with one or more `Entity` objects, which are either a `Record` or a `Document`.
 For example, when a model is to find data, it packages up a `Query` object that contains structured data about what sort of information the model is asking for, in what order it expects it returned in, paging information, etc.

 It passes this `Query` to the data source, which connects and authenticates to the data store.
 It inspects the query to see what the model needs, interacts with the underlying data store, and wraps the response data in some sort of `Entity`.
 If the response requires more than one `Entity`, it's usually wrapped up in a `Collection` like a `RecordSet` or `DocumentSet`.